tdbe/tdbe.github.io/about.md

 ------------------

-Random list of vidya I like, for reference:
+Random list of vidyagarmes I like, for taste & influence reference:

 |:--------|:-------:|--------:|
 | Baldur's Gate 3, | Clair Obscur, | Like a Dragon, | Dead as Disco, | Phantom Liberty, | Outer Wilds, |